 WePed GT50E vs. Dualtron Thunder

 Once the WePed GT50E is released, we think the Thunder vs. GT50E debate will be the most contentious one.

 Both scooters will fall in a similar price range and have similar weight and agility.
 The WePed does have the edge in terms of weight and smaller size.
 Though the Thunder has better acceleration, the GT 50e has better braking.

-Build quality is superior on the GT50E, which is more precise, and doesn’t suffer from wobble in the stem that plagues all Dualtron models (except X).
+Build quality is superior on the GT50E, which is more precise and doesn’t suffer from a wobble in the stem that plagues all Dualtron models (except X).